 As a father of three, Mr. Foster is also active with youth sports and activities.
-He has been a coach in the Edwardsville Little Tiger Football program and continues to coach Edwardsville Little League baseball, Edwardsville YMCA Youth Basketball and the City of Edwardsville Basketball league.
+He has been a coach in the Edwardsville Little Tiger Football program and continues to coach in the Edwardsville Little League baseball, Edwardsville YMCA Youth Basketball League and the City of Edwardsville Basketball league.
 Mr. Foster has also previously been a certified PADI Open Water Diver and NAUI Rescue Diver.
-He hopes that in the future his children will follow in his footsteps and become certified divers and explore the underwater world he has enjoyed.
+He hopes that in the future his children will follow in his footsteps and become certified divers and explore the underwater world that he had enjoyed.

 - Areas of Practice:

 - Product Liability

 - Premises Liability

 - Social Security Disability

 - University of Illinois, Champaign – Urbana, IL, 1994

 - (Secretary 2006-2007, Treasurer 2008-2009, Second Vice President 2009-2010, First Vice President 2010-2011, President 2011-2012, 2014-2015 Chairman of Speakers’ Bureau)